 The North Carolina nonpartisan Election Protection (EP) coalition works to ensure that all voters have an equal opportunity to vote and have their vote count.
-Volunteers will staff the hotline in downtown Durham during the Primary on March 3rd and the General Election on Nov.
+Volunteers will staff the virtual hotline during early voting and the General Election on Nov.
 3 to provide assistance to voters around the state.

 NC Bar Association Appellate Practice Section, NC Pro Bono Resource Center, & NC Court of Appeals

 The Appellate Pro Bono Project seeks pro bono attorneys to help pro se litigants for cases before the NC Court of Appeals or the NC Supreme Court that meet the following requirements:

 (1) The appeal involves one or more pro se litigants who would qualify for in forma pauperis status, as set out in N.C.
 Gen. Stat. § 1-288, regardless of whether the litigant has applied for in forma pauperis status;

 (2) The appeal presents at least one non-frivolous issue; and

 (3) The pro se litigant consents to be represented by a pro bono attorney and an attorney, chosen from a list maintained by the NCBA’s Appellate Practice Section, consents to represent the litigant free of charge.

 The Program will be coordinated by the Pro Bono Committee of the N.C.
 Court of Appeals, which will consist of Court of Appeals judges selected by the Court, and by the NCBA’s Appellate Practice Section and its Pro Bono Committee.